-We support the South Devon Railway as an excellent local businesses that enhances our local community.
+We support and respect the South Devon Railway as an excellent local business, that enhances our local community.

 Our hope, is that we can work with the railway to find a consensus on how to share the footbridge, thus improving the transport links for cyclists and walkers and helping to ensure that the National Cycle Network does not bypass Totnes.
 We believe that if the security concerns of the railway can be addressed then in the long term, the cycle path will benefit both the railway and the Rare Breeds Farm.

 Access to both attractions from Totnes is over a footbridge that runs parallel to the main line railway bridge over the river Dart.

 The footbridge was completed in 1993 with substantial funding from various local authorities and is now the property of the South Devon Railway.
 Our route would need SDR to provide permission for the footbridge to be shared between cyclists and walkers.